Video Stories

 Student Projects

-The final project will have required stages and deadlines and each of these will be graded separately for a certain percentage of the final grade.
+The final project will have required stages and deadlines and each of these will be graded separately for a certain percentage of the final project grade.
 It is important that you do not leave everything to the last minute.
-There should be progress each week until it is due.
-Our class time will be focused on building these stories so that you can get help from me and your classmates.
+In the last weeks, our class time will be focused on building these stories so that you can get help from me and your classmates.
 You are not to use this time for other class projects.

 Project Summary (5%)

-DUE April 18th — After our in-class brainstorming sessions and a required Zoom meeting with me to work out your story idea and approach, you are to write a summary in a blog post.
-What is the story in 3–5 lines?
+DUE April 16th — After our in-class brainstorming to work out your story idea and approach, you are to write a paragraph summary shared in Slack.
+What is the plot?
 What form will it take — Twine, HTML, video, comic slides?
 What are your inspirations — what are the works in this class or elsewhere that are models for what you want to do?

 Project Critique (10%)

-DUE April 25th — We will have an in-class critique of your digital stories.
+DUE April 30th (last class) — We will have an in-class critique of your digital stories.
 The grading will be based on how much of the work you have completed.
 I will also be giving you my feedback.

 Final Project (85%)

-DUE May 2nd — Based on the critiques, you are to address the issues raised and complete the final version of your work for grading.
+DUE May 4th (exam week) — Based on the critiques, you are to address the issues raised and complete the final version of your work for grading.
 Make a post with a link to the work and give a brief summary or artist statement about what you set out to do and describe the process of how you made it.